cloudnative-pg/cloudnative-pg.github.io/content/hero.md

 ---
-title: Full Lifecycle.
+title: Run PostgreSQL.
-subtitle: Native Streaming.
+subtitle: The Kubernetes way.
 cta:
   url: https://github.com/cloudnative-pg/cloudnative-pg
   content: View on GitHub
 ---

-The Kubernetes operator that covers the full lifecycle of a PostgreSQL database cluster with a primary/standby architecture, using native streaming replication.
+CloudNativePG is the Kubernetes operator that covers the full lifecycle of a highly available PostgreSQL database cluster with a primary/standby architecture, using native streaming replication.